AIO-6 and BMW - Everything you need to know

 Installing the BMW Module onto the AIO-6 body

-After unboxing the AIO-6 you will see that the BMW base and the main unit are separate parts.
+After unboxing the AIO-6 you will see that the BMW module and the main unit are separate parts.
 The BMW Module must be screwed to the main AIO-6 unit in accordance with the included instructions.

 Specifics of installing the AIO-6 on BMW